JCWasmx86/mesonlsp/README.md

 A reimplementation of my Meson language server in Swift.

 ## Limitations
+- Not implemented inefficiently: On each `textDocument/didChange` notification, the entire tree is rebuilt.
 - Only very partial for anything regarding `set_variable`/`get_variable`
 - No wrap/subproject support
 - Non constant `subdir`-calls are not supported